MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/sidebar.md

     }
     ```

-You can also use the User Agent string to know whether your app runs in the sidebar or not.
+To detect whether your app is running in the sidebar, you can also use the User Agent string.

 **Note**: we strongly recommend using User Agent Client Hints instead of the User Agent string.
 The User Agent string is an outdated mechanism for doing browser detection, and has website compatibility issues.